-Wars, terrorism, viruses, riots and civil unrest, natural disasters, North Korea, Iran, Ukraine, rapidly changing cultural shifts, and partisan politics.
+Wars, terrorism, viruses, crime, natural disasters, assassinations, rapidly changing cultural shifts, and partisan politics.
 It seems like our nation and the world are spinning out of control.
-And if we put our trust in human institutions, people, living in the right country, winning elections, or having the right set of circumstances in our lives, we will never experience lasting peace.
+And if we put our trust in human institutions, people, winning elections, or having the right set of circumstances in our lives, we will never experience lasting peace.

 But there is a peace, a far superior kind of peace, that is available.
 It’s not the peace of some idealized life without storms, losses, or hardships.
 It’s a peace that can come despite them.